4QJS/Qbs4QJS/README.md

 You can have a look at the [original Qbs source](https://code.qt.io/cgit/qbs/qbs.git/tree/src/lib/corelib/jsextensions/).
 This project should mostly follow the same shape, and everything basically work the same.

+> **TODO**: Work out Qt-version support-matrix.
+It should be easy to tell if people can use this in their thing.

 ### caveats

 Anything with a dynamic number of arguments (like `FileInfo::joinPaths`) uses an array, so it will be like this, instead: